marcantonyw/agoraphobia/src/content/agoraphobia.md

 This is the reason gradual exposure tends to be more effective than flooding.

 Gradual exposure works by starting low and working your way up in manageable steps.
-Flooding is goin fuck it yolo and chucking yourself into a situation you're genuinely not ready for.
+Flooding is going fuck it yolo and chucking yourself into a situation you're genuinely not ready for.

 If you haven't left your house in months, don't get on an international flight.
-You could spaz out and think "I WILL NEVER GO OUTSIDE AGAIN FUUUUCCCKKK THIS".
+I mean you'll still be safe and perfectly fine, but you're not setting yourself up for a win here.

 Gradual exposure helps you build up the confidence.
 You wanna set yourself up for a win.
 I think it's almost time to get onto what to do about all this.
 But first, let's make sure the foundations are set: